Vocational education

 • move into a different career.

-Who offers VET courses?
+Who offers VET?

-VET courses are offered by Registered Training Organisations (RTOs).
+VET courses are primarily offered by Registered Training Organisations (RTOs).
 These can include Technical and Further Education (TAFE) institutes and private colleges.
 Some universities may also offer VET courses in addition to higher education courses.
 Each Australian state or territory registers these organisations to:

 • provide quality training